LaxarJS/laxar/docs/api/runtime.log.md

 #### <a id="levels"></a>levels `Object`

-By default available log levels, sorted by increasing log level:
+Log levels that are available by default, sorted by increasing severity:

 - TRACE (level 100)
 - DEBUG (level 200)
 - INFO (level 300)